chromium/chromium/docs/testing/web_tests.md

 The test runner script is in `third_party/blink/tools/run_web_tests.py`.

 To specify which build directory to use (e.g. out/Default, etc.) you should pass the `-t` or `--target` parameter.
-For example, to use the build in `out/Default`, use:
+If no directory is specified, `out/Release` will be used.
+To use the build in `out/Default`, use:

 ```bash
 third_party/blink/tools/run_web_tests.py -t Default